TerryZ/v-page/README.md

 app.mount('#app')
 ```

-You can also use `v-page` as a locally component
+Use `v-page` as a locally component

 ```vue
 <template>